 - Major Gavin Stoddart, son of the Tattoo’s first Lone Piper, George Stoddart, became Director of The Army School of Bagpipe Music and Highland Drumming.
 Major Gavin Stoddart later went on to follow in his father's footsteps and perform as Tattoo Lone Piper.

 - The 1991 Tattoo included the act ‘Fit to Fight’ - an assault course competition to illustrate the vital importance of physical fitness in the military.

 - The Dockland Honda Imps (now known as the IMPS Motorcycle Display Team) performed a daring routine called ‘Youth in Action’.

-- Lieutenant Colonel Leslie Dow stood down as Tattoo Producer.
+- Lieutenant Colonel Leslie Dow retired as Tattoo producer.

 - Gas braziers and torchières were introduced for the first time in front of drawbridge and on the Castle ramparts.

-- Major Michael Parker became Tattoo Producer in 1992.
+- Major Sir Michael Parker became Tattoo producer.

 - Colonel (Retired) Alasdair Hutton began narrating The Edinburgh Military Tattoo.
 This was the first time the Tattoo Producer hadn’t done the commentary.

 - ‘Highland Cathedral’ one of the world’s most famous pipe pieces was performed for the first time at the Tattoo.

 - The Turkish Mehter Military Band performed for the first time.

 - In 1992, the Tattoo Dance Company (then Edinburgh Military Tattoo Dance Group) was formed.

 - In 1993, the Tattoo productions evolved to become more theatrical with clear historical themes.

 - The 1993 show started with a blazing Viking longboat.

 - HRH Princess Anne attended the show.